Café Humaniste Guide (English)

 File type: PDF | File size: 293,51 KB

-In 2017 Humanists International decided to find new original ways to expand its reach worldwide.
-Together with the creation of new resources and new grants, Humanists International decided to experiment a new format called "Café Humaniste".
+We had started thinking about the programme in 2016.
+Humanists International was trying to find new ways to expand its reach and help groups to develop in parts of the world where ‘humanism’ might not be a well-known concept.
+Together with the creation of new resources and new grants, Humanists International decided to experiment a new format called “Café Humaniste”.

 The pilot event was organised on 16 June 2017 in Milan (Italy) by Humanists International and the Milan Circle of UAAR, the Italian Union of Rationalist Atheists and Agnostics.
 The theme of the event was “what we talk about when we talk about vaccination?”: the speakers and the public were invited to discuss the importance of the vaccination from a scientific point of view as well as the incontinence and danger of the anti-vaccination conspiracies.